Our knowledge of orthopaedics. Your best health.

 Contusions occur when a direct blow (or repeated blows) by a blunt object strikes part of the body, crushing underlying muscle fibers and connective tissue without breaking the skin.
 A contusion can result from falling or jamming the body against a hard surface.
 Discoloration of the skin is caused by blood pooling around the injury.

-Most contusions are mild and respond well to the RICE protocol.
-If symptoms persist, medical care should be sought to prevent permanent damage to the soft tissues.
+If symptoms persist, seek medical care to prevent permanent damage to the soft tissues.

 Common Overuse Soft-Tissue Injuries